kaitrepte/porE/README.md

 # find_pores
-An additional tool is provided, called find_pores.f90 .
+An independent tool is provided, called find_pores.f90 .
 It can be used to determine the pore sizes in a structure and get an estimate of the pore size distribution.
 This tool is in a developer version and should be used with care.